Rabbit Test (film): Production

 When all the major studios turned Rivers down for funding, she raised about half the film's $997,000 budget by remortgaging her home and convincing her father to do the same, and raised the other half with a series of investment deals.
 Rivers explained how she got so many cameos on a tiny budget: "We had no money to spare.
 I made up a letter: 'Dear so-and-so, we'd love to have you be in a part; there is no money, no point in arguing, etc.'" All involved did stints for scale ($185), with a bonus if the film made over $18 million.
-Another $1 million was allotted for promotion and publicity.
+Another $1 million were allotted for promotion and publicity.

 Release

-The film opened in pre-release on February 17, 1978, in six cities (Nashville, Rochester, Columbus, Houston, Denver and Portland) before an official opening in Los Angeles on April 7.
+The film opened in prerelease on February 17, 1978, in six cities (Nashville, Rochester, Columbus, Houston, Denver, and Portland) before an official opening in Los Angeles on April 7.

 Reception

 Rabbit Test drew negative reviews from the majority of critics.